facebook/react-native-website/website/blog/2018-07-02-releasing-react-native-056.md

 ---
 title: Releasing 0.56
 author: Lorenzo Sciandra
-authorTitle: React Native developer and core maintainer
+authorTitle: React Native Developer and Core Maintainer
 authorURL: https://github.com/kelset
 authorImageURL: https://avatars2.githubusercontent.com/u/16104054?s=460&v=4
 authorTwitter: kelset
 category: engineering
 ---

-If you are reading this, it means that the long awaited 0.56 version of React Native is, officially, released 🎉
+If you are reading this, it means that the long awaited 0.56 version of React Native is, officially, released 🎉.

 This blog post highlights some of the [changes](https://github.com/react-native-community/react-native-releases/blob/master/CHANGELOG.md#highlights) that this massive new version introduces and explains what we've been busy with since May.